Heat Diffusion Equation (1D)

 The fully implicit FTCS method is unconditionally stable but only first-order accurate in time.
 To improve temporal accuracy while retaining stability, the Crank-Nicolson scheme can be used.
 This method employs a time-centered (implicit) discretization and is second-order accurate in time.

-In one dimension, the Crank-Nicolson discretization of the diffusive part of the temperature equation (Equation (3)) becomes:
+In 1D, the Crank-Nicolson discretization of the heat diffusion equation becomes:

 Rearranging into known and unknown terms yields a linear system of the form: